mknx/smarthome/config.md

 </pre>

-## etc/logic.conf
+## etc/logic.conf [mandatory]

-This file is mandatory.
-For first experiments, it is possible to use a blank file (touch logic.conf).
+It is possible to use a blank file (touch logic.conf) for the first steps.

 Logic items within SmartHome.py are simple python scripts, which are placed in <code>/usr/local/smarthome/logics/</code>.
 See the [logic introduction](/smarthome/logic) for howto write logics.

-A very simple logic.conf would look like this:
+An example of a very simple logic.conf:
 <pre># /usr/local/smarthome/etc/logic.conf
 [MyLogic]
     filename = logic.py
     crontab = init</pre>

 SmartHome.py would look in <code>/usr/local/smarthome/logics/</code> for the file <code>logic.py</code>.
 The logic would be started - once - when the system starts.

-There are several special attributes to controll the behavior of the logics:
+Following attributes are supportet controll the behavior of the logics:

 ### watch_item
-Specify items as a single item path or as a comma-separated list to monitor for changes.
+The comma-separated list of items will be monitored for changes.
 <pre>watch_item = house.door, terrace.door</pre>
-Every change of these two items would trigger (run) the logic.
+Every change of these two items triggers (run) the logic.

 ### cycle
-The logic will be repeated every specified seconds.
+Defines the time interval for repeating the logic (in seconds).
 <pre>cycle = 60</pre>
+Special use:
 <pre>cycle = 15 = 42</pre>
 Calls the logic with <code>trigger['value'] # == '42'</code>

 ### crontab
-A crontab like attribute, with the following options:
+like unix crontab with following options:

 <code>crontab = init</code>
 Run the logic during the start of SmartHome.py.